ansegura7/ansegura7/README.md

 ## Hi there 👋

 My name is Andrés Segura-Tinoco.
 I was born in Colombia and grew up in Venezuela.
-Currently, I am a second-year Computer Science PhD student in the IRG at the Universidad Autónoma de Madrid.
+Currently, I am a second-year Computer Science PhD student in the IRG at Universidad Autónoma de Madrid.

 :books: My research interests are in the fields of:
 - Explainable Artificial Intelligence (XAI)